CompSciLauren/stardew-valley-cozy-clothing-mod/README.md

 ## Features

-- Character automatically wears pajamas when at home.
+- Character automatically wears pajamas when inside the Farm House.
 You can choose which color of pajamas to wear in the Config!

 ## Installation